Accordion — Smart UI JavaScript API

 "left"

-<smart-accordion-item arrow='right'></smart-accordion-item>
+<smart-accordion-item arrow="right"></smart-accordion-item>

-const accordionitem = document.querySelector('smart-accordion-item');
+const el = document.querySelector('smart-accordion-item');

-const accordionitem = document.querySelector('smart-accordion-item');
+const el = document.querySelector('smart-accordion-item');

-let arrow = accordionitem.arrow;
+const arrow = el.arrow;

 Sets or retrieves the content of the item.
 Use this property to assign new content to the item or to access its current content value.